Coast Guard: Cuban national suspected of human smuggling

 One migrant came from Ecuador, one came from Jamaica, six were Chinese and six came from Sri Lanka.

-The Coast Guard says the Cuban national is a legal permanent resident of the U.S. now being investigated for human smuggling.
+The Coast Guard says the Cuban national, a legal permanent resident of the U.S., is being investigated on suspicion of human smuggling.

 Comments